Want to read our Public Art Policy

 The Open Projects program supports artists’ projects that reimagine, remake and reinvigorate its civic spaces.

-Through the Residency Initiative, HRM will provide an honorarium to arts organizations facilitating artist residencies within HRM.
+Through the Residency Initiative, the Municipality will provide an honorarium to arts organizations facilitating artist residencies within the region.
 In exchange, organizations are responsible for the administrative support required to host an artist-in-residence.
 This includes the selection process, residency logistics and organization, program promotion, and any residency related programming.

 For more information on public art programs contact:

 The Mayor's Poet Laureate is a resident poet or spoken word artist who has achieved excellence and whose work is of relevance to its citizens.
 The Poet Laureate is an advocate for literary arts and reflects the life of the HRM community through program development and community outreach.

 |Installation shot of What Could Public Space Also Be? by Better City LAB

 Nocture: Art at Night, October 16, 2010